warriorone/DevCamp/HOL/dotnet/01-developer-environment/README.md

 ---
 ## Exercise 8: View the resources you created<a name="ex8"></a>

-Going back to the list of resources in the resource group `DevCamp`, we'll go through the list of each resource, with a description.
+Going back to the list of resources in the resource group `Corso-MS-Cloud`, we'll go through the list of each resource, with a description.
 Feel free to click on the resource and view its detail blade.

 ![image](./media/2017-06-16_09_18_00.png)

-Also, our resource group template has added a random string to the end of many of the resources.
-In this description, we have replaced that string with `...`:
+Also, our resource group template has added a random string to the end of many of the resources right after your account name.
+In this description, we have replaced that string and your account name with `...`:

 * `adevcamp...` - Storage account for storing artifacts for the DevTest labs.